 Temporary vs. Durable Tools

-Ultravox supports two types of tools: temporary and durable.
+Custom tools come in two varieties: temporary and durable.
 There is much more information below but there are a few things to consider right upfront:

 1